rpeszek/my-blogs/posts/2022-10-20-emirical-programming.md

 A theorist primary interest is in the deductive reasoning.
 This implies an interest in the deductive itself.
 Deductive reasoning is often called top-down reasoning (general knowledge comes first).
 Formal reasoning (the pinnacle of deductive) has a very strong attraction for some individuals while being a lot of stress and frustration for others.
 Some programmers dive deep into FP and learn formal reasoning.
 Sometimes a mathematician (this was the case with me) makes a career conversion and becomes a developer.
 Interest in the deductive is rather rare.

 In contrast, pragmatist primary interest is in accomplishing tasks at hand.
 Pragmatists will experiment and go empirical to get there.
 “When the going gets tough, the tough get empirical.”
-Real world complexity is rarely fully amendable to formal reasoning, unfortunately "rarely" is often interpreted by empirical minds as "never" and the "fully" quantifier is ignored.
+Real world complexity is rarely fully amendable to formal reasoning, unfortunately "rarely" is often interpreted by pragmatists as "never" and the "fully" quantifier is ignored.

 Pragmatist will say "it works because we tested it".
 Theorists will say "it is correct by design" (or closer to Dikstra: "we tested it and we know it does not work").
+Pragmatist will say "this abstraction is too complicated to use because is too theoretical".
+Theorists will say "this abstraction is too complicated because it lacks theoretical backing".
+The 2 groups may find it difficult to communicate "this is nice" and "this is terrible" have a very different context when spoken by pragmatist and theorist.

 Pragmatist want the tools to be mainstream and popular to pass their test of practical usefulness.
 Pragmatist will select tools that provide good ability to observe how the code runs.
 To a pragmatist reasoning about code often means studying its execution flow.
 Some pragmatists go a step further and will only select a PL that allows them the best control over execution (e.g.
 _JS_ is used by browsers so this is what they will want to write).
 This could be caused by ([justified](TODO)) distrust for abstractions.

-Theorists want tools that support, rather than inhibit, deductive reasoning.
+In contrast, theorists want tools that support, rather than inhibit, deductive reasoning.
 They typically want to reason on a higher level than the execution flow.
-Some even view programs and execution as decoupled concerns[^fussion].
+Many will view programs and execution as decoupled concerns[^fussion].
 This is where the _imperative vs denotative_ discussion comes into play as well.

 [^fussion]: E.g. rewrite rules in Haskell.

 One bizarre difference I have noticed between heavy deductive thinkers and empirical mindsets is their favorite approach to learning.
-When learning, some theorists may prefer to finish a whole book before writing a single line of code.
+When learning, some theorists may want to finish a whole book before writing a single line of code.
 The top-down thinking sometimes extends to top-down learning.
 Me and my wife are in the first group.
 I had to force myself to write some code when going through [TAPL](), I decided to create a public github repo to give myself incentive to "code as I learn" with [CTFP]() and [T(ype)DD in Idris]().
-Theorists can learn to like some bottom-up learning (and benefit from it) but, this could be an adjustment.
+Obviously, theorists can learn to like some bottom-up learning (and benefit from it).
 Some theorists treat learning as a murder mystery and want to learn ASAP who done it, pragmatists know it will be the butler.

 On the flipped side, pragmatists prefer a hands on learning from code examples (ideally, associated with project work) and typically expects immediate return on their learning investments.
 E.g. a pragmatist is unlikely to spend several months studying, say, a one line of code[^one-line].
 Pragmatists are less likely to search for deep understanding (this is kinda definitional, having theoretical interests makes you a theorist).
 Also, it seems logical to assume that learning from experience is more habituating.
-Pragmatists may have harder time making a mental shifts in how they work with code.
-I have linked this Dijkstra quote ([_add_blank_target Dijkstra letter to The University of Texas](https://chrisdone.com/posts/dijkstra-haskell-java/)) in my previous post, but is seems so relevant that I have to repeat it:
+Pragmatists may have harder time making a mental shifts to how they work with code.
+I have linked this Dijkstra quote ([_add_blank_target Dijkstra letter to The University of Texas](https://chrisdone.com/posts/dijkstra-haskell-java/)) in my previous post, but is seems so relevant that I will repeat it:

 > &emsp; "It is not only the violin that shapes the violinist, we are all shaped by the tools we train ourselves to use, and in this respect programming languages have a devious influence: they shape our thinking habits."